DomFord/ccgr-website/content/home/educations.md

 # Master's Education

+Our two year MSc in Games offers the chance to become a game creator of the future.
+Based on a solid foundation of creative, technical, social, and analytical competences, you will realize the playful experiences of tomorrow.
+By understanding the complex creative process of game production, and how interdisciplinary teams work together, students are able to make a difference in any project that uses game technology or playful design.

-Our two-year MSc programme in Games provides you with technical and social science knowledge on how computer games work, how they are designed and how they have a social impact on us.
-You will work with some of the world’s leading game researchers, and you will have the opportunity to become a computer games expert yourself.
-We currently offer two tracks: Game Technology, with a focus on programming, and Game Design and Theory.
+The MSc in Games provides theoretical, practical, and technical knowledge on how computer games are made, how they create meaning, and how they socially impact us.
+Students work with some of the world’s leading games researchers, explore cutting edge technologies for their playful potential, and become experts in how to realize creative projects in interdisciplinary teams.
+Students learn how to use design methods, analytical tools, critical thinking, and scientific research to drive innovation.

+The Games Programme has a Technology Track that builds on a computers science bachelor and a Design Track that focusses on game design, theory, and production processes in creative projects.

 More information about the games programme can be found [here](http://en.itu.dk/Programmes/MSc-Programmes/Games).